 This stage matches up with both the Interest and Desire stages from the buyer’s perspective.
 They have questions – you have answers.
 (For a great case study, see this New York Times article: A Revolutionary Marketing Strategy: Answer Customers’ Questions)

-You want to answer their questions, address their concerns and demonstrate that you can help them…by actually helping them!
+You do this by answering their questions, addressing their concerns and demonstrating that you can help them…by actually helping them!

 When you make your money by providing professional services, you can afford to be generous with information and advice.